The Royal Bank of Scotland plc - Post-Stabilisation Notice

 Post-Stabilisation Notice

-The Royal Bank of Scotland plc (trading as NatWest Markets) (contact: Rom Balax, TEL: 020 7085 6268) hereby gives notice that no stabilisation (within the meaning of Article 3.2(d) of the Market Abuse Regulation (EU/596/2014)), was undertaken by the Stabilising Manager(s)named below in relation to the offer of the following securities.
+The Royal Bank of Scotland plc (trading as NatWest Markets) (contact: Chris Agathangelou, TEL: 020 7085 5862) hereby gives notice that no stabilisation (within the meaning of Article 3.2(d) of the Market Abuse Regulation (EU/596/2014)), was undertaken by the Stabilising Manager(s)named below in relation to the offer of the following securities.

 |Issuer: